size 18 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your mixes sounding a little too sterile and digital?
+Are your mixes sounding a little static and flat?
 I found a fix.
-We all know the real studio…
+We've all been there in the studio…